Otkrovennost/rsschool-cv/cv.md

 * skype: stasya1043

 ## My goal
 My goal is striving for new knowledge and improving myself as a professional.

 ## Skills
 * HTML, CSS
 * JS
 * React
-* Git, Webpack, Node
+* Git, GitHub, Webpack, Node

 ## Code examples